Editor's Note: This article was originally published in 2018. We're sharing it again as part of our month long celebration of Texas.

 18. Say 'Howdy' to Big Tex at the Texas State Fair

 The Texas State Fair in Dallas is a right of passage for any Texan.
-Where else can you sample deep-fried bacon and chase it deep-fried Coca Cola?
-You can also wave to the world’s largest Texan, Big Tex, who looms over the crowds each year.
+Where else can you sample deep-fried bacon and chase it with a deep-fried Coca Cola?
+You can also wave to the world's largest Texan, Big Tex, who looms over the crowds each year.

 17. Score Some Treasures at Antique Week in Round Top

 Every year the tiny town of Round Top is flooded with visitors looking for the perfect antiques to take home with them.
 These self-proclaimed "junkers" are serious about their aged treasures.
 Wandering through the fields of aged treasures while snacking on a slice of pie from Royer's Pie Haven is a true Texas experience.

 16. Eat a Kolache (Or a Dozen) at Czech Stop

 There might actually be a law against driving down I-35 between Dallas and Austin and not stopping at the Czech Stop Bakery in West.
 For decades the little bakery has been delighting weary travelers with to-die-for kolaches.

 15. Go to a Star Party at the McDonald Observatory